adgellida/debianpackages/ReadMe.md

 Important
 =============================================
-* It hasn't been tested 100% yet.
+* You can crash your system.
+It hasn't been tested 100% yet.
 Give feedback!
 * The desktop environment recommended tested right now is to use MATE desktop.

 * If there are connectivity problems select your best server on Software & Updates!